smile-io/ember-polaris/README.md

 }}
 ```

 Page with title and breadcrumbs (using [ember-array-helper](https://github.com/kellyselden/ember-array-helper)).
-Breadcrumbs take `content` and `route` properties, and an optional `models` property for dynamic route segments:
+Breadcrumbs take `content` and `route` properties, and an optional `models` property for dynamic route segments.
+N.B. only the last breadcrumb will be rendered:

 ```hbs
 {{#polaris-page